 /etc/resolv.conf and replace the existing OpenDNS IP addresses with

-other server IPs (like, for example, the DNS servers of your ISP, or
+other server IPs (for example, the DNS servers of your ISP).

-Note: the DNS servers in this file might be replaced automatically
+Note: if you're using Fireball ISO as your Internet router/firewall, the DNS servers in this file might be replaced automatically

 with your ISP's DNS servers, depending on how it assigns you an IP

-address when your Fireball ISO boots up.
+address when your the ISO boots up.
 If you want to prevent this file

 from being overwritten with other values from your ISP, remove the